GabrielAntoniev/MyProjects/README.md

 delfile <filename>  # Delete a file
 ```

+### Future Improvements:
+- Replace fork() with threads for improved concurrency
+- Fix issues related to large file transfers

 ---

 ## 3. Genetic Algorithms and Heuristic methods
 The main problem approaced is finding the global minima of some computationally demanding functions, through experiments with genetic algorithms, simulated annealing algorithms and hill climbing algorithm.
     The results of the experiments are in the pdf file.
+The experiments for the Simulated Annealing method have been done with starting temperature=640 and sigma=400 and the Hill Climbing used 1000 repetitions.